JinhuaLiang/JinhuaLiang.github.io/_pages/cv.md

 <div style="text-align:left;">DCASE 2022 Workshop Travel funds<span style="float:right;">2022</span></div>

 ### Services
-<div style="text-align:left;">* Co-chef student reps in School of Electronic Engineering and Computer Science, QMUL
+* Chef student reps in School of Electronic Engineering and Computer Science, QMUL (2022-202)
-<span style="float:right;">2022-2024</span></div>

-* Organiser for DCASE challenge Task 5 Few-shot Bioacoustic Event Detection
+* Organiser for DCASE 2024 challenge Task 5 Few-shot Bioacoustic Event Detection
 * Reviewer for IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)
 * Reviewer for IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA)
 * Reviewer for Detection and Classification of Acoustic Scenes and Events (DCASE)